wvaugha2/PillowJS/README.md

   // Call this method in order to kick off the request .call();

+// Only call this method if you wish to reset all updates performed to class properties based on the other methods request.reset();
 ```

 Here's an example of making a request using the step-wise methods: